daavoo/pyntcloud/docs/scalar_fields_dev.rst

 At the very least, all scalar fields receive a PyntCloud when they are instantiated.

-The `ScalarField.exctract_info` method must be overridden in order to extract and save in a attribute the information required to compute the scalar field.
+The `ScalarField.extract_info` method must be overridden in order to extract and save in a attribute the information required to compute the scalar field.

 See SUBMODULE BASE CLASS below for more information.